fedora-cloud/Fedora-Dockerfiles/postgres/README.md

 Then get the IP addr:

-    # docker inspect 7a1e1a80e948 | grep -i ipaddress
+    # docker inspect --format '{{ .NetworkSettings.IPAddress }}' a0d14cc9830b

-Now connect to the database.
-In this case, it's called 'dockerdb' and the username is 'dockeruser' with a password of 'password', which was set via the postgres_user.sh script.
+Now connect to the instance of PostgreSQL.
+There is no default database at this time.

-    # psql -h 172.17.0.x -U dockeruser -d dockerdb
+    # psql -h 172.17.0.x -U postgres